 –In years following first Reconciliation, children will receive annual preparation for this sacrament as is appropriate to their maturity.

-All parishioners may come to the Sacrament of Reconciliation each from 4:15-4:30 pm on Saturday.
 Individual Reconciliation is also available by making an appointment with a priest as needed.

 Parish Communal Reconciliation Services